tokamaky/python-fastapi-project/README.md

 It will create a database with 2 table: user and item for user to input their information and items It can create user by emial and password(password will be hiden through respond_model after creating) The relationship between user and item is one to many which means each user can have many items

--will continue doing the update to make it more completed
+- to run this project needs to install SQLAlchemy with code: #pip install sqlalchemy -will continue doing the update to make it more completed